Bodmer/SdFat/README.md

 The hardware SPI pins allocated on the Mega are 50, 51 and 52.
 On the Due these are not connected to the hardware SPI function, so to use the Due with TFT shields that use the Mega allocated SPI pins it is necessary to bitbash the Due pins.
-To do this the changes have been made to the SdFatConfig.h file.
+To do this the changes have been made to the SdFatConfig.h file: